Mjz86/c_colon/README.md

   3.  functional colon :
      a functional language that compiles into c colon  or mcc-ir which most functions are implicitly purely functional in thr c colon code.
   4.   express colon :
-    a simple  language , a subset if c colon ,where only safe c colon code is valid ,most  qualifiers are invisible-implicit and inaccessibile. this is a more begginners friendly language that has the same abi and type system as c colon , but without many of its complexities, so the unsafe parts can be written in libraries in c colon.
+    a simple  language , a subset of c colon ,where only safe c colon code is valid ,most  qualifiers are invisible-implicit and inaccessibile. this is a more begginners friendly language that has the same abi and type system as c colon , but without many of its complexities, so the unsafe parts can be written in libraries in c colon.

+---
+express colon :

+a language  for those who like simplicity while writing c colon.

+this language aims to be in the simple systems languages category.

+this languages goals include:

+1. deep integration with c colon:

+ the language is an abstraction built on top of c colon, the c colon standard and libraries often focus on low level design while express colon is more friendly for newcomers.

+ 2. simplicity:

+  most complex code are implicit , for example instead of references , developers use in/inout/out and values , this makes this code readable and object oriented while being very safe and optimizable. containers are represented by value oriented objects and no poiner or reference semantics is required.

+3.  safety :
+    any unsafe code is delt with in the internal c colon libraries,  freeing the burden of safety concers from the developers.

+4. speed :
+ even in value oriented code,  functions can throw errors with ease and speed

+5. rich set of libraries:
+the standard library aims to have many of the widely used utilities,  for example networking libraries,  asynchronous frameworks and web like UI development utilities. this is because the standard can change the abi of these components at later versions so it doesn't need to worry about backwards compatibility.

+6. easy to use package management with abi stability: users don't need to worry about using old or vulnerable code , or complex building process.

 ---

 refrences